Sagni-prog/Voting-system/app/Http/Controllers/Admin/Docs/Registration.md

     name => is requires cant be empty, string, max length less than 255 characters
     email => is requires cant be empty, string, max length less than 255 characters,
                   no duplicate value allowed,
-   password => is required cant be empty, string, min length is 8 characters faceId => is required cant be empty, it is string sex => is required field and it is string
+    password => is required cant be empty, string, min length is 8 characters, faceId => is required cant be empty, it is string, sex => is required field and it is string

 ## About Candidate Registration
   ### Validations